Richard Galbraith

 My work is a celebration of God's good earth, of the love and cheer that truly make the world go round.
 And I've been encouraged by the response of people all over the world.
 I'm inspired to keep going.

 I still love reading the labels on the paint tubes.
 They have their own special magic.
-And when I created a new picture, the part I enjoy the most is squeezing the watercolour paint onto the pallette, wetting my brush, and letting the colours flow.
+And when I create a new picture, the part I enjoy the most is squeezing the watercolour paint onto the pallette, wetting my brush, and letting the colours flow.